kidonng/scoop-docs/packages/docs/docs/misc/Why-PowerShell.md

 # Why PowerShell?

-Scoop tries to 'just work' whether you run it from PowerShell or cmd.exe, but **I recommend using PowerShell** instead.
+Scoop tries to "just work" whether you run it from PowerShell or CMD, but **I recommend using PowerShell** instead.
 Here's why.

-## Yes, Powershell has problems
+## Yes, PowerShell has problems

 - The `Verb-Noun` verbosity, commands that were seemingly not designed to be typed
 - The ISE—a GUI for a command line interface.
 I know the commands are hard to type—but is point-and-clicking a solution?